Next Speaker: Chris Deegan, President and Chief Executive of Gibbs and Cox

 6:30 – 7:30pm Professional networking with snacks & beverages

-Our inaugural ICEAA AfterWork speaker is Mr. David Burgess, Former Director of the Naval Air Systems Command’s (NAVAIR) Cost Analysis Department and current Corporate Director, Independent Cost Evaluations and Business Management Evaluations at the Northrop Grumman Corporation.
-Dave will share his experiences growing the NAVAIR Cost Department in terms of number of employees, capabilities and offerings, and ultimately value to NAVAIR.
-He will speak to how he effectively articulated to NAVAIR leadership the potential for cost to contribute more to NAVAIR through expanded capabilities and offerings along with new applications of cost estimating, delivered on that potential, and then sustained it.
-Lastly Dave will speak to how his experience in industry has influenced his view of the future of cost estimating and analysis as well as how industry and government can better work together for the benefit of the country.
+Mr. David Burgess, Former Director of the Naval Air Systems Command’s (NAVAIR) Cost Analysis Department and current Corporate Director, Independent Cost Evaluations and Business Management Evaluations at the Northrop Grumman Corporation.
+Dave shared his experiences growing the NAVAIR Cost Department in terms of number of employees, capabilities and offerings, and ultimately value to NAVAIR.
+He spoke to how he effectively articulated to NAVAIR leadership the potential for cost to contribute more to NAVAIR through expanded capabilities and offerings along with new applications of cost estimating, delivered on that potential, and then sustained it.
+Lastly Dave spoke to how his experience in industry has influenced his view of the future of cost estimating and analysis as well as how industry and government can better work together for the benefit of the country.

 RDML Doug Small, Program Executive Office, Integrated Warfare Systems, who provided a unique perspective on challenges faced when leading a portfolio of programs and how cost estimating has helped enable his decision making process.
 Discussion included how credible cost estimates could and have helped in prioritizing programs and/or capabilities, what he hopes for and expects when being briefed on cost results, and what he sees as major challenges for the Service and Department in the future that cost analysts should prepare for.